BOVIFOCR/dcface_synthetic_face/README.md

       --range_t 20 \
       --save_dir unconditional_samples
 ```
-*Images will be saved into the folder `dcface/stage1/unconditional_generation/unconditional_samples`
+* 16 new images will be saved into the folder `dcface/stage1/unconditional_generation/unconditional_samples`

 </br>